Please know that while there is a large volume of plant material we can not guarantee that things will not sell out.

 Cornus sanguinea ‘Winter Flame’ (Red Stemmed Dogwood) – This selection has wonderful winter stems that are red at the base fading to yellow at the tip.
 They look like they are literally on fire!
 Full sun to light shade in soils that are moist to well drained.
 A very adaptable and useful plant for extending seasonal interest through the winter.

-Diervilla lonicera ‘Copper’ (Copper Bush Honeysuckle) – A wonderful groundcover that most gardeners have yet to discover!
-Native to Eastern US, the plants produce myriad small yellow flowers, to 2” in mid summer over clean and disease free foliage.
+Diervilla sessilifolia 'Butterfly’ (Southern Bush Honeysuckle) – A wonderful groundcover that most gardeners have yet to discover!
+Native to Eastern US, the plants produce myriad small yellow flowers, to 2” long in mid summer over clean and disease free foliage.
 Tolerant of dry shady or full sun conditions, and the fall color is a very attractive purple.
 Easy to grow and tough!

 Cryptomeria japonica ‘Elegans Nana’ (Dwarf Cryptomeria) – For those searching for an unusual dwarf conifer, growing to 3-4’ tall and up to 6’ wide.
 It has an unusual flat-topped appearance, with foliage that turns purple in winter.
 It has been a feature of the Art Rudolph Memorial Sun and Shade Garden for years.
 This plant has also proven to be deer resistant.
 Full sun, well-drained soils are best.

 Enkianthus cernus ‘Ruben’ (Redvein Enkianthus) – A slower growing form of Enkianthus with beautiful red bell shaped flowers and burgundy red fall color.
-As above, it is best for the shade garden.
+It is best for the shade garden.

 Fothergilla gardenii (Dwarf Fothergilla) – Native!
 Native to the coastline of the SE US, this selection grows to 4-5’ in height.
 In May the plant produces 1 ½” fragrant white bottlebrush flowers, which is followed by deep, blue green foliage in the summer and orange, red and yellow fall color.
 Similar to the form below, but more appropriate for the smaller location.
 Full sun to light shade with soils that are moist or humus enriched.